HomeResourcesMicrophone Stands | Finding the Best Home Studio Recording Equipment

 When you tighten the knobs of low-quality mic stands too hard, the knobs can break.
 Another characteristic of these knobs is that they are stiff and heavy when you twist them.
 You’ll be frustrated at having to twist them too hard and then when you have to loosen them, it will be difficult to do so.

 You’ll have a hard time positioning them

 Another source of frustration from these microphone stands is that they can be hard to move.
-You have to make sure that the stand is positioned correctly because it will easily fall over with the mics weight.
-There are also stands that are not as flexible good ones.
+You have to make sure that the stand is positioned correctly because it will easily fall over with the weight of the mic.
+There are also stands that are not as flexible as good ones.
 This can be a problem whenever you need to transport them because you won’t be able to fold them up.

 Cheap mic stands tend to fall over

 You may think that you’ll save money by going cheap on microphone stands.
 But if you buy really good ones, you won’t have to worry about having issues like the stand falling over and damaging your microphones.
-Cheap mic stands won’t have adequate support for the mics weight.
+Cheap mic stands won’t have adequate support for the weight of the mic.
 Good mic stands will last for a long time and you may never need to buy new ones to replace them.
 That’s why it’s important to think hard before you settle for low-quality mic stands.